robmoorman/phantomjs-qunit-junit-jscoverage-cobertura/README.markdown

 <pre>
 var Config = {

-    // path of the temporary direcotry to store coverage files in
+    // path of the temporary directory to store coverage files in (bin and src subdirs are created).
-    // this directory is automatically removed by this tool.
+    // this directory is automatically removed by this tool, it's just required for the coverage executable.
     target: "build-tmp",

-    // path to the direcotry containing the testrunner.html
+    // path to the directory containing the testrunner.html
     templates: "coverage/templates",

     src: {